In this article

 What Are Treatment Options For Meningioma?

-Treatment for meningioma depends on several factors, including the size and location of the tumor, the patient’s age and overall health, and the specific symptoms.
-The three main treatment options for meningioma are:
+Treatment options depend on several factors, including the size and location of the tumor, the patient’s age and overall health, and the specific symptoms.
+The three main treatments are:

 - Surgery: This involves removing as much of the tumor as possible.
 In many cases, complete cure is possible if all of the tumor can be safely removed.